techdivision/import-docs/02.quickstart/docs.md

 ### Using the sample data

+To give you a better impression, what is possible with M2IF, we've a running example that is based on a Magento 2 Sample Data installation.
+Follow these steps to delete, replace and add/update products + categories in your example installation.

 #### Preparation

 To run the example import, it is necessary to get a copy of the Magento 2 sample data, that can be cloned from Github, assumed you're in the root folder of this repository, by invoking